This post was updated in November 2019.

-Welcome to our new series on vitamins for kids.
-In this series, I will be covering the essential information you need to know to ensure your child is getting the vitamins he/she needs for proper growth and development.
+Learn about vitamins for kids!
+All the essential information you need to know to ensure your child is getting the vitamins he needs for proper growth and development.

 As the vitamin industry grows and its marketing campaigns emerge, many parents are left feeling unsure about what they should do about vitamins, questioning whether their child should be supplemented or not.

-In this series we will discuss the role vitamins play in the growth and development of your child, the desirable food sources for each vitamin, the pros and cons of too much or too little consumption, and use of supplements.
+In this series, you will learn about the role vitamins play in the growth and development of your child, the desirable food sources for each vitamin, the pros and cons of too much or too little consumption, and use of supplements.

 Vitamins are essential for the proper growth and development of all children, and most children have no problem meeting their nutrient needs when they eat a diet that represents all food groups.